fridayonojah/GSKILLS_CMS/README.md

 This cms project for managing a post.

 ## Admin user has ability to
--create a post.
+create a post.
--view users comments
+view users comments
--delete post
+delete post
--approved
+approved
--and unaproved users comments
+and unaproved users comments